 - Three units at the 300/400 level in SPAN and/or LTS

-- Two of the 300/400-level courses must be taken at the Tacoma campus, one during senior year.
-See section on Transfer of Units (below) for more details.
+- Two of the 300/400-level courses must be taught in Spanish, taken at the Tacoma campus, one during senior year.
+See section on Transfer of Units (above) for more details.

 - Three units in International Politics

 - Two units from: PG 321, 328, 330-336, 339, 382; SOAN 315, 316, 318, 340, 350.

 - Three units in International Business and/or Economics

 - Three units from ECON 101 or 170, 268, 271; BUS 370, 435, 472, 475; IPE 205, 331.
 Note: A student majoring in Hispanic International Studies who also earn an Economics major or minor may also count ECON 301 and 302 towards this requirement.

 Completion of a minimum of five units in Spanish at the 201 level or above.
 One unit must be at the 300 or 400 level, taught in Spanish and taken at the Tacoma campus.

 - Students must earn a grade of C (2.0) or above in all courses taken for a major or minor in the Department of Hispanic Studies.

 - The senior writing project is a graduation requirement for Language, Culture and Literature majors.
 It will emerge from a 400-level course, an equivalent course taken abroad, or another 301+ course with department permission.
 More information about the senior writing requirement are available from the department or the academic advisor.

 - Majors are required to compile a portfolio of their work, submitted to the department by April 1 of their senior year.
 When students declare their major, they should seek a faculty advisor in the department who will advise them on the creation of their portfolio.
 The portfolio serves to assess the student’s progress in the curriculum and to synthesize the student’s total experience as a major.